gomjellie/op.gg/README.md

 ## `npx serve -s build`

-Serve the app for production build.
+Serves the app for production build.